jperals/devart-template/project_posts/2014-03-16-Delaunay-triangulation-and-more.md

 This picture shows the effect of Delaunay triangulation (black) combined with my simple line-to-closest-neighbour rule (purple).
 When the artifacts move (because of attraction/repulsion forces) and the previous frames are not being cleared, the accumulation of Delaunay triangles creates a sort of "broken glass" effect.

 Voronoi tesselation might come soon, too.
 But also the need of a better, more meaningful treatment of color is calling my attention now.

+PS: Also a lot of fine tuning concerning the synchronisation between the two applets as well as a lot of refactoring has been going on.